 - Obtained at least one year of skilled, professional or technical work experience in Canada within 36 months of the application date; and

-- Met or surpassed a Canadian Language Benchmark threshold of 5 ("inital intermediate") or 7 ("adequate intermediate proficiency") depending on the level of the job.
+- Met or surpassed a Canadian Language Benchmark threshold of 5 ("initial intermediate") or 7 ("adequate intermediate proficiency") depending on the level of the job; and

 - Plan to live and work outside of the Province of Quebec (individuals who plan to reside in Quebec may apply to the Quebec Experience Class)

-A maximum of 8,000 applications will be accepted under this category.
-Any skilled occupation is eligible*, however for NOC B level occupations a maximum of 100 applications will be accepted per occupation.
+A maximum of 8,000 applications will be accepted for assessement under Canadian Experience Class.
+Any skilled occupation is eligible*, however for NOC B level occupations a maximum of 200 applications will be accepted per occupation.